 - 10 oz water

 - 4 cups all purpose flour

-- 2 medium peaches, chopped small to about 2 cups of fruit (or other stone fruit / apples)
+- 2 peaches chopped small to about 2 cups of fruit (or other stone fruit / apples)

 - 1 cup powdered sugar

-- Combine all the dough ingredients in bread machine.
+- Add the dough ingredients to a bread machine in the order given.
 Set the machine for the dough setting and let it run.

 - Mix the brown sugar and cinnamon.
 Set aside.
 Melt the butter and set aside.

 - Peel the peaches (or other fruit).
 Slice the fruit off the pit and mince the slices into small bits the size of large raisins.
 You should have about two cups of fruit once it is chopped small.

 - Flour a surface and roll the dough out into a rectangle that is about 17" by 20".
 Pour butter in the middle and use a spoon to spread all over.
 Leave about 1" all the way around the edge clear.

 - Using your hands, scatter the cinnamon sugar mixture over the butter.
 Then scatter the chopped fruit over the sugar.